 Tin(II) chloride is moderately toxic; it is a skin irritant and is corrosive.
 Hydrochloric acid solution is toxic by ingestion or inhalation and is corrosive to skin and eyes.
-Zinc metal dust may be present at the bottom of the bottle of mossy zinc.
+Zinc metal dust may be present at the bottom of the bottle of mossy zinc sponge.
 Zinc dust can be flammable.
-Please review the enclosed Material Safety Data Sheets for safety information and proper handling and disposal information.
 Wear chemical splash goggles, chemical-resistant gloves, and a chemical-resistant apron.
 Please review current Material Safety Data Sheets for additional safety, handling, and disposal information.